heroxbd/waveform-analysis/README.md

+#Introduction
+This branch is used for compare the zaq rgs and xdc rgs.

+result is in directory `compare`

 1. Create directory `result` and `waveform` in a rational place to store analysis results and simulated waveforms
 2. To test methods, in command line, run (take `fbmp` method as an example)
    ```